pinf-it/pinf-it-package-insight/README.md

 Package metadata standards are evolving but there are various differences across communities.

-This library attempts to generate a normalized package descriptor and manifest for any package that adheres to the following standards:
+This library attempts to generate a normalized package descriptor and manifest for any package that adheres to the following conventions:

   * [npm](https://npmjs.org/doc/json.html)
   * [CommonJS](http://wiki.commonjs.org/wiki/Packages/1.1)